tier4/tier4_perception_dataset/docs/tools_overview.md

 ### Pseudo-labeled bag to T4 format

-#### description
+#### Description

 This function is for converting a pseudo-labeled bag to T4 format.
 The pseudo-labeled bag contains either detection output or tracking output from Autoware.
 The detection output is a message of `autoware_auto_perception_msgs/msg/DetectedObjects`, and the tracking output is a message of `autoware_auto_perception_msgs/msg/TrackedObjects`.

 input: rosbag2
 output: T4 format data

 #### Messages